ProgrammazioneDiSistema2023-IA-ZZ/Group20/onnx-runtime/README.md

 We chose to support the **mobilenetv2-7** and **resnet18-v2-7** models.
 These models are available in the [tests/models](../tests/models) folder.

-As required #1 for the project, we have implemented the following features:
+As [required for the project](https://github.com/ProgrammazioneDiSistema2023-IA-ZZ/Group20/issues/1), we have implemented the following features:

 - [Encoding and decoding of ONNX models](#encoding-and-decoding-of-onnx-models)
 - [Execution of ONNX models](#execution-of-onnx-models)